Electric Blend and Recirculation Doors

 Electric blend and recirculation doors are used with (EATC) electronic automatic temperature control systems to control cabin air temperature.
 A stuck blend door results in the same blend of cold and hot air mixed in the case.

 When testing these circuits, use a high-impedance multimeter, not a standard test light.
-A test light may draw too much current, resulting in computer or circuit board damage.
+A test light may draw too much current, damaging the computer or circuit board.
 Digital multimeters have little impact on the circuit being tested.
-There was a day when a test light could be used throughout the vehicle, but today's vehicles contain many onboard computers, and the air conditioning system is no exception.
+There was a day when a test light could be used throughout the vehicle.
+Today's vehicles contain many onboard computers, and the air conditioning system is no exception.
 Use care and the proper tool when diagnosing sensitive automotive circuits.